hedge0/PyFinance-Projects/KalmanSpread/README.md

 This program creates a spread between 2 securities.
-The spread uses a kalman filter to improve stationarity, and then standardizes the spread using ornstein uhlenbeck variance.
-The result is outputted to a candlestick chart.
+A kalman filter is used to improve stationarity, and the resulting spread is standardized using ornstein uhlenbeck variance.
+The final result is outputted to a candlestick chart.